Interpretable Model Summaries Using the Wasserstein Distance: Interpretable summaries using the Wasserstein distance

 \subsection{Sparse local interpretable model-preserving summaries for linear models}

-The previous section was model-agnostic since the original functional form of the model had no bearing on the class of interpretable models considered.
+The previous section was model-agnostic since the original functional form of the model generating the original predictions had no bearing on the class of interpretable models considered.
 We propose a modification of this model-agnostic concept, which we call SLIM-a, to include model-preserving local interpretable explanations for linear models or SLIM-p.

 Generalized linear models are perhaps the most widely used statistical models owing to their ease of implementation and interpretability.
 For these models, $m(x_0) = \sum_{j=1}^k x_0 \hat{\theta}_j$ and we write $m(x_0) = \hat{\mu}_0^{(1:T)}$ to emphasize the fact that these predictions are a distribution of $T$ empirical samples whether in a frequentist or Bayesian context.
 After variable selection and the estimation of a particular model, practitioners may in some sense believe their model is true, or at least trust that the values of the coefficients coming from a model are believable.
 In these cases, the SLIM-a method may not be desirable since it will modify the existing coefficients.
 Instead, we can restrict the class of interpretable models to $\mcQ ^ \ast = \{ q \in \mcQ: \beta_j = \theta_j\}$.
 In words, $\mcQ ^\ast$ is the set of models that use the same values for the coefficients as found in $m$.
 We can then let $\beta_j$ for the interpretable model be equal to $\alpha_j \hat{\theta}_j^{(1:T)} $, where $\alpha_j$ is a binary indicator if component $\hat{\theta}_j$ is on or off.
 Then the interpretable model $q$ would be